 - Get organized.
 Keep your seeds — like hemp and pumpkin seeds, and nuts — like cashews or almonds — in glass jars.

-- Then when you’re ready to make your smoothies, it’s a matter of pulling out your greens, adding fruits and nuts, and blending them all together.
+- Making Smoothies.
+Then when you’re ready to make your smoothies, it’s a matter of pulling out your greens, adding fruits and nuts, and blending them all together.

 I highly recommend doing a few things right after making your smoothies.
 First, be sure to put the greens back in the fridge asap.
 Because when they sit out at room temperature too long, it accelerates their ripening.
 I’ve been there one too many times and ended up with greens gone bad.
 It’s not pretty and they definitely don’t taste great once that happens.